data-umbrella/event-transcripts/2020/11-rebecca-kelly-kdb.md

 Kx as a company.
 What does the technology look like?
 Who uses this.
 What's the user for?
 And then what does that mean for you?

 Before I jump into the demo and the demonstration will do my absolute best to cover as much as
 I possibly can of this language which is quite quite broad.
-So hopefully you'll come away with a very good understanding and knowing where to go for more resources so Kx is a division of First Derivatives Kx is a software company and are the software that we produced is a high-performance time series database.
+So hopefully you'll come away with a very good understanding and knowing where to go for more resources.

+So Kx is a division of First Derivatives Kx is a software company and are the software that we produced is a high-performance time series database.
 So we've actually